“The patterns will keep re-appearing until the lesson is learnt…”

 What most of us do when we are faced with life challenges is go to family and friends for advice on what they think we should do to handle these situations.

-Usually over coffee or drinks and then we put the blame on everyone else involved in the situation but ourselves.
+Usually over coffee or drinks and then we point the finger at everyone else involved in the situation but ourselves.

 What’s even worse is our family and friends would play a part in this blame game.